Arrival and Departure Information

 Students seeking placement in professional baseball should be prepared to change their date of departure to at least February 14, 2017 in order to allow for completion of the placement camp that takes place February 7-14, 2017.
 The Wendelstedt Umpire School will arrange for your transportation to the placement camp free of charge on the morning of the 7th, and will hold rooms at the Best Western Castillo Del Sol from the 4-6 at the school discounted rate.

-For students not seelected for placement in professional baseball, another option is attendance at OUTS.
-The OUTS evaluation course is a program that runs from February 15 – 20, 2017 and that offers attendees an opportunity to vie for positions in independent professional leagues.
-Wendelstedt Umpire School students receive a special opportunity to go directly to the OUTS campus from February 5 – 20, and will be provided transportation the morning of the 5th.
-Students may also arrange to arrive at the OUTS evaluation course on the morning of the 15th.
+For students not selected for placement in professional baseball, another option is attendance at OUTS.
+The OUTS evaluation course is a program that runs from February 14-20, 2017 and that offers attendees an opportunity to vie for positions in independent professional leagues.
+Wendelstedt Umpire School students receive a special opportunity to go directly to the OUTS campus from February 5-20, and will be provided transportation the morning of the 5th.
+Students may also arrange to arrive at the OUTS Evaluation Course on the morning of the 14th.
 A select number of Wendelstedt students not selected to be sent for placement in professional baseball will receive full scholarships to attend OUTS.
-The OUTS evaluation course is separate registration than the Professional Umpire Course, and students must be registered with OUTS before being eligible for the scholarship opportunities.
-You can receive more information at COMING SOON.
+The OUTS evaluation course is separate registration than the Professional Umpire Course and students must be registered with OUTS before being eligible for the scholarship opportunities.
+You can receive more information at our OUTS Evaluation Course page.

 What to Bring